trivago's Privacy Notice

 - Assisting you with making hotel reservations.

-- Complying with legal obligations and resolving disputes.
+- Complying with legal obligations, preventing fraud and resolving disputes.

 When you use our Services, we process these types of personal data: